jblairpdx/GIScience_I/syllabus.md

 #### Graduate Students

 Graduate students will have two additional components to their final project.
-The first is a description of the analysis you did (5-10 pages).
+The first is a description of the analysis you did (5-10 pages), or a related literature review to the subject matter.
 Be sure to provide citations and reasoning for your methodology.
 The second is to present your project briefly in the last week of class.

 ## Student Responsibilities